About the Team

 Glenn has a BS degree in recreation from Northern State College (Aberdeen, SD).
 He participated in the Shannon Leadership Institute, and in intensive training at the Arts Management School (Wheeling, WV).

-• Wendy Reid
+Wendy Reid

 Legal Office and Grants Administrator

 Wendy joined FLAG in July 2016 as our new full time office management and grants administrator.
 No stranger to a long day’s work in the hot sun, she is a former professional garden designer, who is committed to supporting small independent farmers as a co-op member and current organic backyard vegetable farmer.
 She was drawn to our mission to protect small family farms.
 She was raised in a household where fighting for the underdog was encouraged and she developed an understanding that social justice is hard work that requires persistence, kindness and diligence.
 A graduate of University of Minnesota with a B.A. in Psychology and Minor in Art History and Native American Studies, she was proud to work on a fundraising campaign that raised a third of the money for Paul Wellstone’s first senatorial victory.
 Before coming to work at FLAG, she spent over a decade supporting a staff of attorneys at a legal services firm delivering complex written legal work to attorneys worldwide.
-Since 2009, she has volunteered with and currently serves on the board of People & Pets Together, a Minneapolis based non-profit who opened Minnesota’s first pet food shelf in February 2016.
+From 2009-2018, she volunteered with and served on the board of People & Pets Together, a Minneapolis based non-profit who opened Minnesota’s first pet food shelf in February 2016.
 She is excited to bring her years of non-profit management, legal administration and commitment to social justice to this position.

-• Karen Krub
+Karen Krub

 Of Counsel